 7. Maintaining a database of potential substitutes

-Vessey highlights that this evidence is particularly useful for contractors who have a substitution clause that has never been exercised, which is the case for most contractors.
-According to Vessey, there are two elements:
+This evidence is particularly useful for contractors who have a substitution clause that has never been exercised, which is the case for most contractors.
+There are two elements:

 - Create and maintain a list of other contractors who can act as substitutes in the event you have the opportunity to exercise the clause.
 Exchange emails with these contractors so you have a paper trail showing you have made each other commitments, and which can be shown to HMRC.
 This is particularly useful if you work in a very niche field and the candidates for substitutes are few